imsrisan/imsrisan/README.md

 ### What I currently Do

-- 🔭 I'm pursuing a degree in artificial intelligence at Sri Shakthi Institution of Engineering and Technology, with a passion for learning Java and Spring Boot.
+- 🔭 I'm pursuing a degree in Artificial Intelligence and Data Science at Sri Shakthi Institution of Engineering and Technology, with a passion for learning Java and Spring Boot.
 - 🤔 I'm open to collabrate with projects which will help me improve my career.
 - 📫 How to reach me: isrisan54@gmail.com.
 - ⚡ Fun fact: I'm a God.